w3f/polkadot-wiki/docs/general/staking-dashboard.md

   [Nominate](#nominate)).
 You can also change the [network](#network) (currently on Kusama).

 - **Section B: The Accounts Panel** allows you to connect one account to the dashboard.
-Once connected, the account will show up next to the "Accounts" button.
+Once connected, the account will show up next to the `Accounts` button.
 If you are active as a nominator and/or a pool member you will be able to see it here.
 In this case the account KSM Stash is a nominator (with no controller) and a member of the pool Insight Finance.
 Controller accounts are also shown here if applicable.
 Note that the dashboard will automatically fetch the stash or the controller as read-only account if you connect one or the other.

+Note that Sections A and B will always be visible while you use the dashboard.

 - **Section C: The Stats Panel** shows the general view about current staking metrics including the historical reward rate (including after